MicrosoftDocs/iis-docs/iis/extensions/cors-module/cors-module-configuration-reference.md

 ---
-title: "CORS Module Configuration Reference | Microsoft Docs"
+title: "CORS Module Configuration Reference"
 author: jhkimnew
-description: "This article provides an overview of the IIS CORS module and explains the configuration of the module." ms.author: iiscontent ms.date: 09/19/2017 ms.topic: article ms.assetid: ms.technology: iis-extensions ms.prod: iis msc.legacyurl: msc.type: authoredcontent
+description: "This article provides an overview of the IIS CORS module and explains the configuration of the module." ms.date: 09/19/2017 ms.assetid: msc.legacyurl: msc.type: authoredcontent
 ---